alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/model.md

 Both models achieve similar losses on the training set, but there is difference in performance on the test set.
 We can see that the `XGBoost` model has a much larger difference between test losses.
 This suggests that this model has overfit to the training set.

-We can see that the two models both predict a similar distribution of ratings with shorter tails that the ground truth distribution.
+We can see that the two models both predict a similar distribution of ratings with shorter tails than the ground truth distribution.

 ```python
 pd.DataFrame(